dimitri-nicolo/calico/CONTRIBUTING_MANIFESTS.md

 **Why does every manifest call --execute?**

+There are two reasons:

 1. There are some resources that the helm manifests render that the docs shouldn't show, namely Secrets.
 Helm doesn't have an `--exclude` flag, so we have to `--execute` every file except for the ones that contain secrets.
-2. Helm is split into two charts, but the Docs take a 4-manifest-step approach.
+2. TSEE is split into two Helm charts, but the Docs split EE into 4 manifests.
+To accomplisht his, it uses `--exclude` flags to only render some manifests from each chart.
 See more on this point [here](#)

 ### Choosing between helm charts